will-ball/scot_covid/README.md

 IntensRate - Proportion of suspected/confirmed hospitalisations who are in Intensive care (with confirmed case)

-HospRate - Proportion of total confirmed cases who are currently in hospital
+HospRate - Proportion of total confirmed cases who are currently in hospital *Note: Most testing to date has been on hospitalised patients which is why this number seems so high